 A. Composition

-There shall be attached to the City Planning Commission a Board of Zoning Adjustments.
-The Board shall consist of seven members who shall be domiciled in and electors of the city, appointed by the Mayor with the approval of the Council for five-year terms, staggered so that the term of one or two members shall expire each year.
-Neither the Executive Director nor any member of the City Planning Commission shall be a member of the Board.
+There shall be attached to the City Planning Commission a Board of Zoning Adjustments to consist of seven members who shall be domiciled in and electors of the city, appointed by the Mayor with the approval of the Council for a term of five years, staggered so that the term of one or two members shall expire each year.
+Neither the Executive Director nor any member of the Commission shall be a member of the Board.
+The Mayor may, by Executive Order approved by the Council in accordance with the procedures established in Section 9-201(2) of the Home Rule Charter, reassign or attach the functions of the Board to another department or board within the Executive Branch.

 A member may be removed for cause by the appointing authority provided that such removal shall be only for reasonable cause set forth in writing.
 Any member so removed shall have reasonable opportunity to be heard publicly before the City Council and in such event the removal shall be effective only if approved by a majority of the City Council.
 Vacancies shall be filled for the unexpired term of any member whose term becomes vacant and the same manner as the original members were appointed.